UBC-MOAD/PythonNotes/erddap-obs-matching/README.md

     It uses `xarray` to access the SalishSeaCast model datasets via the ERDDAP server.
     The observations are assumed to be defined by a collection of 4d time-space coordinates in a `pandas.DataFrame`.
     (Those could, of course, be read from a CSV file.)
-    The model field values closest to the observations are collected in an `xarray.Dataset` that is converted to a `pandas.DataFrame` at the end of the notebook.
+    The model field values closest to the observations are combined with the observations to create a consolidated `pandas.DataFrame`.